programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 - how Wikidata structures that information, and
 - how to explore its data in order to contextualize questions in your historical research.

 While this stand-alone lesson focuses on Wikidata, it can also serve to extend your understanding of Linked Open Data.
 Wikidata is the most user-friendly implementation of this data structure, and it's under constant development.
 It's a great place to begin to learn about key graph data features, such as schemas and the SPARQL query language, which can be applied in other contexts.

-After completing this lesson, readers might wish to consult Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data), which covers some of the same ground in more abstract and general terms.
+**Related lessons**: After completing this lesson, readers might wish to consult Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data), which covers some of the same ground in more abstract and general terms.
 (When Blaney wrote his lesson, Wikidata did not yet exist.)
 Historians will also benefit from an [introductory Wikidata lesson](https://programminghistorian.github.io/ph-submissions/en/drafts/translations/linked-open-data-wikidata) <!-- LINK TO BE UPDATED --> aimed at librarians, archivists, and other information professionals which covers some of the same ground using different examples.

+**Prerequisites**: There are no prerequisites for this lesson, but most users will want to log in to Wikidata in order to personalize language settings.
+If you already have a Wikipedia user id, it will work in Wikidata.

 Wikidata is a dynamic knowledge base edited thousands of times each day.
 I have tried to choose durable examples for this lesson, but some of those edits might affect some of the examples.

-There are no prerequisites for this lesson, but most users will want to log in to Wikidata in order to personalize language settings.
-If you already have a Wikipedia user id, it will work in Wikidata.
+## What is Wikidata?

+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction) is the world's largest open data set–or, to use its self-identification, "knowledge base."
+Like any database, it operates according to rigid rules about how information must be structured.
+Unlike most databases, however, Wikidata's structure prioritizes open contribution and collaboration protocols, interoperability, and linking between data sets.
+For historians, this data structure offers something especially attractive: in cases of uncertainty, it can accommodate more than one answer.

+Wikidata is a sibling of Wikipedia, and shares its [politics of knowledge production and dissemination](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), as well as the [values of the Wikimedia Foundation](https://wikimediafoundation.org/about/values/#a1-we-are-in-this-mission-together).
+Among these values is commitment to underrepresented knowledge communities.
+Wikidata's interface is seamlessly multilingual and, unlike Wikipedia, users can see information in any and all languages they choose through the same interface.
+This functionality is particularly useful for historians working in multilingual and cross-cultural contexts.

+The debate over Wikipedia's merits and faults is rich; many historians will agree that it's a convenient place to look up facts, refreshingly broad and democratic in its coverage, but it can be unreliable in its synthesis.
+Wikidata's content, in contrast to Wikipedia, is all facts and no synthesis.
+Wikidata is particularly useful for automated enrichment of existing datasets.
+For instance, named entities (e.g., people and places) in a corpus of historical newspapers, once linked to Wikidata items, can easily be mapped or placed in chronological series.[^1] The [impresso project](https://www.impresso-project.ch/) uses Wikidata to cluster newspaper references to the same person using different iterations of their names.[^2] This application is beyond the scope of this lesson, but readers interested in extending its suggestions will want to know that Wikidata scales very well.

+The cluster of technologies on which Wikidata is built, called [semantic web](https://en.wikipedia.org/wiki/Semantic_Web)/[graph data](https://en.wikipedia.org/wiki/Graph_database)/[linked data](https://en.wikipedia.org/wiki/Linked_data#Linked_open_data)/[resource description framework](https://en.wikipedia.org/wiki/Resource_Description_Framework), has been an object of fascination for years due to its potential to solve the problem of aggregating extemely diverse data sets.
+Outside of some specialist cases, that potential went unrealized until the late 2010s, with the advent and popularization of Wikidata.
+Now, for the first time, historians interested in these technologies have a substantial, well-supported foundation to which they can contribute.[^3]

 ## A case study about heads of state